lenmorld/FoodAR/DIARY.md

     so there would be a backup nutrient when some are not available -> always show at least 5 nutrients

-[ ] fix 0 errors on line 012:103 on food-helper-module.js
+[?] fix 0 errors on line 012:103 on food-helper-module.js

-[ ] add attribution Clarifai and Edamam https://developer.edamam.com/attribution
+[-_-] add attribution Clarifai and Edamam https://developer.edamam.com/attribution

-[ ] BONUS: red font [3d text mesh] if bad, green font if good, i.e. if more than 15% DV is apparently a lot https://www.canada.ca/en/health-canada/services/understanding-food-labels/percent-daily-value.html
+[x] BONUS: red font [3d text mesh] if bad, green font if good, i.e. if more than 15% DV is apparently a lot https://www.canada.ca/en/health-canada/services/understanding-food-labels/percent-daily-value.html

+    -> not possible, basic Mesh (can be colored) is not visible/comprehensible in 3d only for 2d

-[ ] BONUS: include dietLabels
+[-_-] BONUS: include dietLabels

-[ ] try in different light conditions
+[-_-] try in different light conditions

+[ ] WebArOnArCore Chromium browser -> customize to
+    [ ] load URL on start
+    [ ] BONUS: hide URL bar
+    [ ] change Android icon
-[ ]
+    [ ] change app name

 DOCU